(1) Do you hold any type of trial or any aspect of trial via videoconference (e.g., out-of-state witness)?

 That said, I am open to conducting parts of a trial by video hookup where necessary or appropriate, for example if a witness lives far away and will testify for a very short time, or cannot reasonably attend in person.

-Krupp, J.: I have not held a trial by videoconference.
+Krupp, J. I have not held a trial by videoconference.
 I have had witnesses testify in evidentiary proceedings (e.g., a civil trial, various hearings) by videoconference.
 I would consider allowing a witness to testify by videoconference, particularly where all parties agree.
 It is often cheaper and easier for all concerned to allow such testimony by videoconference rather than require the parties to take a video deposition to preserve trial testimony of a witness who is otherwise unavailable.

-Kazanjian, J.: I am unlikely to do a full trial by videoconference.
-I have had individual witnesses testify by video conference and would consider that if the parties agree and there is a good reason to proceed that way.
+Squires-Lee, J. I have tried one bench trial by videoconference but during the height of the pandemic.
+I am unlikely to do other full trials by videoconference.
+I would consider having individual witnesses testify by video conference if the parties agree and there is a good reason to proceed that way.

 (2) Do you typically schedule full-day or half-day trials?
 Does the schedule differ between jury and bench trials?

-Salinger, J.: I usually try BLS cases from 9am to 1pm, whether it is a jury trial or a bench trial.
+Salinger, J. I usually try BLS cases from 9am to 1pm, whether it is a jury trial or a bench trial.
 I will go into the afternoon if necessary to accommodate a witness’s scheduling constraints.
 But generally, while on trial I need the time after 1pm to attend to other cases, by holding hearings and working on decisions.

 A small quibble: a 9am to 1pm schedule is 2/3 of a 9-4 schedule, after subtracting a short morning break from both and a lunch break from the latter.
 So, if you refer to a 9-1 schedule as calling for half-days, I may protest.

-Krupp, J.: Jury and bench trials are generally held from 9 a.m. to 1 p.m.
+Krupp, J. Jury and bench trials are generally held from 9 a.m. to 1 p.m.
 Over the course of a week, I can and generally will find one or two days when the trial day can go until 4 p.m.
 Such scheduling issues are usually known and discussed by the time of the final trial conference.

-Squires-Lee, J.: I try cases from 9 am – 1 pm with some flexibility as required.
+Squires-Lee, J. I try cases from 9 am – 1 pm with some flexibility as required.

 (3) Do you set time limits for trials?
 If so, under what circumstances and what are they?

-Salinger, J.: I have only set time limits for trials a few times, when I was concerned that counsel would fail to complete the trial by the time that they promised me and the jury unless I set and enforced explicit time limits.
+Salinger, J. I have set time limits for trials only a few times, when I was concerned that counsel would fail to complete the trial by the time that they promised me and the jury unless I set and enforced explicit time limits.
 It has always worked quite well.
 I keep a running tally of time used and can tell the parties at the end of each trial day where they stand.
 In each case the parties did not come close to using all their allotted time.

-Krupp, J.: I have not had to set time limits over a party’s objection.
+Krupp, J. I have not had to set time limits over a party’s objection.
 At the final trial conference, I talk about each side’s case in detail, including how long their direct examination will be of key witnesses.
 I then come up with an estimate of the duration of the trial.
 I usually tell the prospective jurors how long I expect the case will take based on my discussion with the lawyers.
 I update the jurors daily about whether we are on schedule.
 No one wants to upset the jurors’ expectations.

 In one case all parties requested that I give each side a set number of hours and hold them to that amount of time.
 In that instance, I kept time, periodically updated the parties about how much time they had each used, and let the jury know that each side had been given a total amount of time.
 The process worked well for the court and the jury, but I believe it put considerable stress on the lawyers, who had to keep the time limit in mind when deciding whether and how to question particular witnesses.

-Squires-Lee, J.: No, but I may be persuaded in the right situation.
+Squires-Lee, J. No, but I may be persuaded in the right situation.

 (4) In general, how do you conduct jury voir dire?
 Do you allow counsel to ask questions on voir dire?

-Salinger, J.: I have always welcomed attorney-conducted voir dire.
+Salinger, J. I have always welcomed attorney-conducted voir dire.

 If we are using individual voir dire, I will ask a set of questions to the entire venire and then ask additional questions to each prospective juror individually.
 If I have not excused the juror for cause, I will then let the lawyers follow up on answers to my questions, ask about anything in or missing from the written juror questionnaire, and ask questions on any additional topics that I have approved in advance during the final trial conference.